-Suspected Hit & Run Driver Hits 4 Cars, Apartment
+Suspected Hit-and-Run Driver Hits 3 Cars, Apartment

 Other neighbors believe the car may have been stolen.

-"When the police got here they were the ones that turned the car off but the car was still running when we got out here," said Vanessa Watson.
+"When the police got here they were the ones that turned the car off but the car was still running when we ran out here," said Vanessa Watson.

 According to the Sacramento Housing Redevelopment Authority, the family living in the damaged apartment are being relocated to a temporary home while the apartment is being fixed.